Car repair costs are up almost 20% over the past year. Here are 6 reasons why

 Meanwhile, there's been a dearth of available mechanics to meet that greater demand, translating to higher labor costs, auto experts said.

-In 2021, for example, there were about 733,000 automotive technicians employed — a nearly 5% decline from about 770,000 in 2018, the recent high point, according to latest data from the TechForce Foundation, a nonprofit group advocating for technical careers.
+In 2021, for example, about 733,000 automotive technicians were employed — a nearly 5% decline from about 770,000 in 2018, the recent high point, according to the latest data from the TechForce Foundation, a nonprofit group advocating for technical careers.

 Auto dealers ranked "service" as the business area suffering most from staffing issues, according to Cox Automotive's Q2 Dealer Sentiment Index.